Chart Color Schemes

 Dulwich is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-The suburb of Dulwich had an estimated population of 1,724 as of November 2025, according to AreaSearch's analysis of ABS population updates and new addresses validated since the Census.
-This figure represents a growth of 65 people (3.9%) from the 2021 Census count of 1,659 residents.
-The estimated resident population of 1,675, used for this inference, was derived by AreaSearch following examination of the latest ERP data release by ABS in June 2024 and address validation since the Census date.
-This results in a population density ratio of 2,873 persons per square kilometer, placing Dulwich in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's population growth rate of 3.9% since the Census is within 1.2 percentage points of the SA3 area's growth rate of 5.1%, indicating competitive growth fundamentals.
-Overseas migration was primarily responsible for Dulwich's population growth during recent periods.
+As of Nov 2025, Dulwich's population is estimated at around 1,634 people.
+This reflects a decrease from the 2021 Census figure of 1,659 people.
+The current population estimate of 1,631 people was derived by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and address validation since the Census date.
+This results in a population density ratio of 2,723 persons per square kilometer, placing Dulwich in the upper quartile relative to national locations assessed by AreaSearch.
+Overseas migration was the primary driver of population growth during recent periods.

-For future projections, AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data released in 2023 and adjusted using a method of weighted aggregation from LGA to SA2 levels.
-Based on aggregated SA2-level projections, Dulwich is expected to increase its population by just below the median of national statistical areas to reach 1,852 persons by 2041, reflecting an overall increase of 6.0% over the 17-year period.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, SA State Government's Regional/LGA projections by age category are adopted, released in 2023 based on 2021 data, with adjustments made using weighted aggregation methods from LGA to SA2 levels.
+Future population trends indicate a projected increase of 129 persons to 2041, reflecting an overall increase of 11.9% over the 17 years.

 Frequently Asked Questions - Population